avalanche-foundation/ACPs/ACPs/30-avalanche-warp-x-evm.md

 The access list can specify any number of access tuples, which are a pair of an address and an array of storage slots in EIP-2930.
 Warp Predicate verification borrows this functionality to encode signed warp messages according to the serialization format defined [here](https://github.com/ava-labs/subnet-evm/blob/v0.5.9/predicate/Predicate.md).

 Each Warp specific access tuple included in the access list specifies the Warp Precompile address as the address.
-The first tuple that specifies the Warp Precompile address is considered to be at index 0 and the index increases for each subsequent access tuple that specifies the Warp Precompile address.
+The first tuple that specifies the Warp Precompile address is considered to be at index.
+Each subsequent access tuple that specifies the Warp Precompile address increases the Warp Message index by 1.
 Access tuples that specify any other address are not included in calculating the index for a specific warp message.

 Avalanche Warp Messages are pre-verified (prior to block execution), and outputs a bitset for each transaction where a 1 indicates an Avalanche Warp Message that failed verification at that index.
-Throughout the EVM execution, the Warp Precompile checks the status of the resulting bit set to determine whether pre-verified messages are considered valid rather than accessing the P-Chain state at execution time.
+Throughout the EVM execution, the Warp Precompile checks the status of the resulting bit set to determine whether pre-verified messages are considered valid.
 This has the additional benefit of encoding the Warp pre-verification results in the block, so that verifying a historical block can use the encoded results instead of needing to access potentially old P-Chain state.
 The result bitset is encoded in the block according to the predicate result specification [here](https://github.com/ava-labs/subnet-evm/blob/v0.5.9/predicate/Results.md).

 Each Warp Message in the access list is charged gas to pay for verifying the Warp Message (gas costs are covered below) and is verified with the following steps (see [here](https://github.com/ava-labs/subnet-evm/blob/v0.5.9/x/warp/config.go#L218) for reference implementation):